You start with a burst of writing motivation. You are super energized! You have the best motivation for writing—ever!

 How to Pick up Your Memoir Writing Again When You’ve Slacked Off

+How do you pick up your memoir writing again?
 If you have stopped writing because of a holiday, a vacation, an illness, or lassitude (read: “It’s too hard!
-I want it to be easy!”), make today—now—be the time you pick up your memoir writing again and write to the end.
+I want it to be easy!”), make now—today—the time to pick up your memoir writing again.

 3 Tips for Picking Up Your Memoir Again—and Finishing It!